maninderk770/A00429943_MCDA5510/README.md

  Assignment2 (Java & MySQL)

  - Inserted, viewed, deleted and updated data in databases through interface.
- - Used singleton approach to perform the above activities.
+ - Used singleton approach to perform the above activities as well as validations made as per the instructions given.
- - Validations made as per the instructions given.
+ - Looged all the activities be it success or failure in the log file.

  -----------------------------------------------------------------------------------------------------------------------------
  Project